View All

 A halving step reduces the remaining elements dramatically.
 Every time you slice your input space in half, you chop out 50% of the possibilities.
 This contrasts with a simple linear approach that checks each element one by one.

-Dividing by two is crucial because of the following reasons:
+Dividing by two is crucial for the following reasons:

 • It creates a logarithmic growth pattern.